Peroxide Rubber

 All our treatments are water based and replace traditional solvent systems

 We use many different peroxide technologies, including silane technology, and match fabric and rubber specifications to the peroxide bonding needed.
-At its best, the adhesion strength of our peroxide treatments are stronger than the breading strength of the rubber, so the peroxide bond is not the weak point in the manufactured part.
+At its best, the adhesion strength of our peroxide treatments are stronger than the breaking strength of the rubber, so the peroxide bond is not the weak point in the manufactured part.

 We have more information here for adhesion to the sulphur curing rubbers and our RFL bonding systems.